Armenia–Iran relations: Nagorno-Karabakh War (1992)

 New peace mediation efforts were initiated by the Iranian President, Akbar Hashemi Rafsanjani in the first half of 1992, after the events in Khojaly and the resignation of Azeri President Ayaz Mutallibov.
 By conducting shuttle diplomacy in Armenia and Azerbaijan for several weeks, Iranian diplomats were able to bring new President of Azerbaijan Yaqub Mammadov and President of Armenia Levon Ter-Petrosian to Tehran for bilateral talks on 7 May 1992.
 The Tehran Communiqué was signed by Mammadov, Ter-Petrosian, and Rafsanjani following the agreement of the parties to international legal norms, stability of borders and to deal with the refugee crisis.
 However, the peace efforts were disrupted on the next day when Armenian troops captured the town of Shusha and failed following the capture of the town Lachin on 18 May.

 While Iran had tried to keep the peace between two countries, Azerbaijani leadership had accused Iran for its tacit backup to Armenia, resulting in tensions between Azerbaijan and Iran, and boosting the ties between Armenia and Iran.
+Because of Azerbaijan's anti-Iran and pan-Turkist views, as well as its irredentist claims to Iranian Azerbaijan, Iran has more or less supported Armenia in its conflict with Azerbaijan, albeit discreetly.

 Post 1992

 In 1994, Armenia shot down an Iranian military plane.
 Armenia sent a delegation to Iran to apologize.
 The incident did not prevent the two countries from signing trade deals.

-Amid the ongoing Azerbaijan-Armenia border crisis, the Iranian Foreign Minister has reiterated in September 2022 that the Iran-Armenia border must remain unchanged.
+Amid the ongoing Azerbaijan-Armenia border crisis, the Iranian foreign minister has reiterated in September 2022 that the Iran-Armenia border must remain unchanged.
+In May 2024, Ali Khameri, Iran's Supreme Leader, emphasized Iran's opposition to any border changes in the South Caucasus during a meeting with Nikol Pashinyan, Armenia's Prime Minister.
+Following the tensions between Armenia and Azerbaijan in 2024, Armenia and Iran had expanded their military cooperation, discussing a possible arms agreement valued at around $500 million.

-High-level visits
+In 9 April 2025, Iran and Armenia held a two-day first-ever joint military drill in the Nordooz region, under the Ashura Regional Headquarters on the 44 km border between the two countries, with special forces units from both sides participating.
+The two day drills involved special-forced units, stimulated attacks by "terrorist groups" on border checkpoints and included weapons, both light and heavy, continued by sniper operations, demolitions and support fire.
+The purpose of the exercise was to reinforce the security of the borders based on the shared interests of the two countries and strengthen cooperation in the region.

+On August 19, 2025, senior officials from Iran and Armenia signed ten cooperation agreements in the presence of the two countries' leaders.
+These agreements encompassed various fields, including political, social, cultural, tourism, industrial, educational, transportation, urban development, artistic, and health sectors.
+Additionally, the President of Iran and the Prime Minister of Armenia signed a joint statement concerning the visit between the two countries.